October 1st, 2018 12:00am

 Being assertive is one of the most misunderstood behaviors.
 Often we confuse it with being aggressive.
 However, being assertive is more aligned with collaboration, while aggressiveness is aligned with competition.
 Being assertive is valuing your voice equal to that of others.
 Being aggressive is valuing your voice as superior to others.
 Being passive is valuing your voice as inferior to that of others.
 When you communicate in an assertive manner, it allows you to share your ideas and feelings in a way that elevates the entire mood around you.

 7. Say goodbye to drama

-Drama occurs when we react instead of reflect and respond.
-The former breeds aggressive interactions; the latter assertive.
+Drama occurs when we react instead of reflecting and responding.
+Reacting breeds aggressive interactions; while reflecting and then responding cultivates assertiveness.
 The most primal instinct that we all possess is our fight or flight reaction.
 When our brain detects potential danger or vulnerability it causes us to fight or flee.
 In the workplace that may show itself as anger (the fight) or withdrawal, irritability (the flight).
 You may sense that you are being taken advantage of; your brain will pick that up as a danger.
 You may sense a threat from your manager or co-worker; your brain will pick that up as a vulnerability.
 If you are not aware of this dynamic, it is more likely that you will react, rather than reflect and respond.
 Hence, drama can ensue.
 But simply being aware of this, can make where you are more worthwhile and fulfilling.

 When you implement these seven concepts, you place yourself in a position to transform any job into a dream job.
 Making the most of where you are today will create stepping stones to a future that will be exciting and full of potential.